Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Results and Discussion

-To corroborate the self-similar pattern in the cytosolic Ca$^{2+}$ dynamics, we analyze their multifractal structure using the method of multifractal detrended fluctuation analysis (MFDFA)~\cite{kantelhardt2001detecting,kantelhardt2002multifractal}.
+To corroborate the fractal pattern in the cytosolic Ca$^{2+}$ dynamics, we analyze their multifractal structure using the method of multifractal detrended fluctuation analysis (MFDFA)~\cite{kantelhardt2001detecting,kantelhardt2002multifractal}.
 This methodology generalizes the detrended fluctuation analysis (DFA) method~\cite{peng1994mosaic}, numerically identifying long-range correlations in non-stationary time series.
-Further description of the MFDFA algorithm is presented in Appendix~\ref{app:A2}.
-Here is the main ingredient of the analysis.
+Further descriptions of multifractality and the MFDFA algorithm are explained in Appendix~\ref{app:A2}.
+Here is the main ingredient of the MFDFA analysis.
 (1) For each dynamical state of cytosolic Ca$^{2+}$, we calculate the fluctuation function $F_q(s)$ [Eq.~\eqref{eq:fluc}] for varying scale length $s$ with a given moment $q$ ranging from $-10$ to $10$.
 (2) We define the generalized Hurst exponents $h(q)$ in the scaling relation of $F_q(s)\sim s^{h(q)}$ and estimate $h(q)$ from the fitting of $F_q(s)$.
-Fig.~\ref{fig:appendix_figure2}(a) shows $h(q)$ vs $q$ for $V=10^4$ (Left), $10^5$ (Middle), and $10^6$ (Right).
-Different colors represent different dynamic states, as indicated in the legend of the top left panel.
-The legend holds for all the plots in Fig.~\ref{fig:appendix_figure2}.
-Notably, it is observed that $h(q)$ has a significant dependence on $q$, illustrating self-similarity or, more precisely, multifractality.
+Fig.~\ref{fig:appendix_figure2}(a) shows $h(q)$ vs $q$ for $V=10^5$ (Left), $10^6$ (Middle), and $10^7$ (Right).
+Different colors represent different dynamic states, as indicated at the top of the figure.
+Notably, it is observed that $h(q)$ has a significant dependence on $q$, illustrating fractality or, more precisely, multifractality.
 The latter signifies the different nature of correlations in large and small fluctuations within the time series $x(t)$~\cite{kantelhardt2001detecting,kantelhardt2002multifractal}.
 Additionally, we calculate the classical multifractal scaling exponent $\tau(q)$ using Eq.~\eqref{eq:tau} and plot it against $q$ (Fig.~\ref{fig:appendix_figure2}(b)).
-The bi-linear nature of the $\tau(q)$ curves is observed, which indicates intrinsic similarity (multifractality) arising from non-linear correlations~\cite{zhou2006inverse}.
+The bi-linear nature of the $\tau(q)$ curves is observed, which indicates intrinsic multifractality arising from non-linear correlations~\cite{zhou2006inverse}.